Lakeland School District (Pennsylvania)

 The Lakeland area has become bound by the school as a community.
 Lakeland's geographic position with respect to the other districts of Lackawanna County is illustrated in the map given.
 However, no roads provide direct links to Mid Valley or North Pocono.
 Also, not shown are neighboring districts Mountain View (Susquehanna County) to the north and Western Wayne (Wayne County) to the east.
 Long Carbondale and Valley View borders indicate Lakeland's particularly strong relationships with each.
-They are two of the Chiefs' most competitive athletic rivals.
+They are two of the Lakeland High School Chiefs' most competitive athletic rivals.
 Many Lakeland families have close relatives in, or descend from natives of, both areas.
 Finally, most of Lakeland's country residents travel to the city of Carbondale or the towns of Valley View regularly for work, shopping, and recreation.

 Regions and constituent municipalities

 The district is divided into three regions, which include the following municipalities: